vinaya-class/vinaya-class.github.io/src/07-robes-1.md

 Encouraging modesty to avoid hoarding requisites.

-**Object:** a piece of cloth which *could* be used for making part of a robe, at least 4 x 8 inches.
+**Object:** a piece of cloth which *could* be used for making part of a robe, at least 10 x 20 cm (4 x 8 in).
 It has to be a suitable material for *bhikkhus*.
 Leather is unsuitable.
 Black, blue, crimson are not suitable colours for a robe.

 **Effort:** keeping it for more than ten days without determining it for use.

+*Making a robe:* they can use cloth from the stores to make a robe for the community, and later request it during a formal meeting such as *uposatha*.

+Or, they may determine the plain cloth before the sewing project and re-determine the finished item later.

 **Perception** is not a factor, mis-counting the days is not an excuse.